skypager/skypager/src/helpers/sketch/README.md

 ### Webpack Loader

-[@skypager/helpers-sketch/sketchtool-loader](./sketchtool-loader.js) can be used to process `.sketch` files and turn them into JSON structures that can be used to hydrate the Sketch helper instances with the same metadata we rely on `sketchtool` to provide us with directly in the node runtime.
+[@skypager/helpers-sketch/sketchtool-loader](./sketchtool-loader.js) can be used to process `.sketch` files and turn them into JSON structures that can be used to hydrate the Sketch helper instances in the browser, with the same metadata we rely on `sketchtool` to provide us with directly in the node runtime.

 This will enable you to build, for example, a React App whose state is powered by a Sketch Helper instance.